 In some cases, your current supplier might be your website designer who has also provided your domain registration and hosting on a proprietary CMS system.
 Escaping from a situation like that can be slightly more awkward as that may preclude them giving you access to control panel and FTP.
 Worse, you might not find another service provider with a compatible system…

 Regardless of the reason, its much easier to execute a move now than it was a decade ago, and there’s certainly plenty of hosting options to select from.
 Some hosting companies even offer technical support to assist you with your move to their server.

-In general, most designers, hosting companies and registrars will respond in a professional manner to your requests for the information required to effect a website move.
+In general, most designers, hosting companies and registrars providing website maintenance packages will respond in a professional manner to your requests for the information required to effect a website move.
 Doing otherwise places their business at risk, as the national domain registrar enforces compliance with the rules.

 If the relocation to a new hosting provider requires transfer of your domain registration to a new registrar, that’s a complication but far from insurmountable.
 Choose your new provider and use their domain migration tools to initiate a change of registrar.
 The old registrar is obliged to cooperate promptly, and will probably send you a verification email to ensure you authorised the change.
 The process is usually completed with a couple of days.

 Making a move requires three sets of basic information as follows: